 Kittens grow like a weed in the first several months.
 This is the time when the whole body grows rapidly, which requires food that is rich in nutrients and energy.

-Because of that, kittens need to eat meals that come from whole meats and to get enough micronutrients which support the development of vital systems such as the cardiovascular and respiratory systems, and the brain.
+Because of that, kittens need to eat meals that come from whole meats and get enough micronutrients that support the development of vital systems such as the cardiovascular and respiratory systems and the brain.

 While all macros matter, it is the protein content that is of utmost importance.
 Protein is a building component of muscles and bones and plays an important function in brain development.

 Regarding food form, wet is better than dry.
 It provides more water and is easy on the kitten’s tiny baby teeth.
 Nevertheless, you should also keep a bowl of dry food because your kitten will likely eat quite often.
 Do not forget to also keep a bowl of freshwater.